cekvenich/SNX/docs/2020.md

 Note: I keep using REST in quotes, you don't have to do strict REST, but you must be able to write a stress test against it.

-## #9: No  unit tests, no TDD, no BDD: Time for E2E testing with CI/CD
+## #9: Switch to E2E testing (with CI/CD).

 E2E is end to end testing, and it is better than our older methods.
+Before, we were dogmatic about Unit testing, and we can still use Unit testing where needed, for example libraries.
+But E2E testing is required.

 With E2E you automate the testing of the end point, in this case you test the ViewModel/API.
 If the ViewModel works, then everything integrates and everything must work!
 So in addition to stress/load testing of the server service, you must do ViewModel/API testing of Browser, Android and IOS.
 Also, you can still do some unit tests where you think they are needed, but it is no longer exposed to up to management, management will just check on E2E.